Threats:

 - Commonly plague outdoor events, especially those with food

-- Are known to infest poultry coups when feces is allowed to build up
+- They are known to infest poultry coups when feces is allowed to build up

 Reproduction and Lifecycle:

-House flies undergo complete metamorphosis with 4 distinct stages: egg, maggot (larva), pupa and adult.
+House flies undergo complete metamorphosis with four distinct stages: egg, maggot (larva), pupa, and adult.
 Musca domestica can overwinter in the larval and pupal stages, especially where manure piles or other sources of warmth may be located.
-In warm conditions, the metamorphosis can be completed in just 7 -10 days, whereas in cooler, less hospitable conditions, as much as 2 months may be necessary.
-In regions like Kentucky and Tennessee, 10 – 12 generations may be hatched each year.
+In warm conditions, the metamorphosis can be completed in just 7 -10 days, whereas in cooler, less hospitable conditions, as much as two months may be necessary.
+In regions like Kentucky and Tennessee, 10 – 12 generations may be hatched yearly.

 Eggs